Litran1990/DataCentricMilestoneProject/README.md

 #### Existing Features

-As the applications consists of a MPA, I applied an easy navigation where the user can clearly see where to create, search, or look for a recipe:
+As the applications consists of a MPA, I applied an easy navigation where the user can clearly see where to create, edit, search, or look for a recipe:

 - Find Recipe: In the Find Recipe section, users can select and filter the recipes by country of origin, difficulty, preparation time. and serving size.
 In case he/she is not satisfied with the filtering chosen, they can reset the selected criteria in order to fit thie needs.
 - Create Recipe: In the Create Recipe section the user has the possibility to create and update existing recipes.